Altinity/altinityknowledgebase/content/en/altinity-kb-schema-design/best-schema-for-storing-many-metrics-registered-from-the-single-source.md

 The same as 2b, but there are several key-value arrays ('basket'), and metric go to one particular basket depending on metric name (and optionally by metric type)

 Pros and cons:

+* Pros
-+ address some disadvantages of 2b (you need to read only single, smaller basket for reaching a value, better compression - less unrelated metrics are mixed together)
+  * address some disadvantages of 2b (you need to read only single, smaller basket for reaching a value, better compression - less unrelated metrics are mixed together)
+* Cons
--  complex
+  * complex

 ### 2f Combined approach